Azaeres/Mellifera/README.md

 2. Contribution.
 3. Payment and compensation.
 4. The case for shared surplus.

-Time-Trading Rules
+5. How to use Mellifera

+Time-trading rules
 ------------------

-* Members may have only one account.
+1. Members may have only one account.
-* Do not over-report your hours; be honest when accounting for time worked.
+2. Do not over-report your hours; be honest when accounting for time worked.
-* Do not waste others' time; share knowledge of best practices.
+3. Do not waste others' time; share knowledge of best practices.
-* Do not waste your own time; use best practices whenever possible, and seek guidance when you need it.
+4. Do not waste your own time; use best practices whenever possible, and seek guidance when you need it.
-* Do not hoard money indefinitely; spend it regularly.
+5. Do not hoard money indefinitely; spend it regularly.

 Rule 1 ensures that everyone gets the same amount of dividends and liability limit.
-Rules 2-5 above help stabilize the money supply.
+Rules 2-5 help stabilize the money supply.
 Failing to abide by these rules causes the community currency to lose its usefulness, and should be grounds for the termination of membership.

 Early prototype: